 There are still plenty of factors that will dictate how the roster takes shape, factors that can change, such as form, injuries and player releases, which aren’t a given since the qualifying tournament isn’t an official FIFA competition.

-That is why players such as Christian Pulisic, Weston McKennie, Tyler Adams, Sergino Dest, Josh Sargent and Gio Reyna won’t be projected for Olympic qualifying, and should instead be key figures on Gregg Berhalter’s USMNT squad for the March friendlies against the Netherlands and Wales.
+That is why players such as Christian Pulisic, Weston McKennie, Tyler Adams, Sergino Dest, Josh Sargent and Gio Reyna won’t be projected for Olympic qualifying, and should instead be key figures on Gregg Berhalter’s USMNT squad for the March friendlies against the Netherlands and Wales (though Pulisic and Adams are injury doubts at this point).

-As things stand, here is the 20-man squad we can see Kreis bringing together for Olympic qualifying in March, along with players to keep in mind as possibilities, and some who may not be released:
+As things stand, here is an updated look at the 20-man squad we can see Kreis bringing together for Olympic qualifying in March, along with players to keep in mind as possibilities, and some who may not be released:

 J.T.
 Marcinkowski, David Ochoa, Matt Freese